Top Strategies for Teaching Grammar to English Language Learners

 Strategies for teaching grammar to young learners

-If there’s anything that can be said with certainty, it’s that young learners need constant stimulation to sustain engagement.
+If there’s anything that can be said with certainty, it’s that young learners need frequent stimulation to sustain engagement.
 Here are some ideas to fulfill this need when teaching English grammar.

 Incorporate songs